MrSynAckSter/snake-in-my-boot/README.md

 together, and what bare-metal C looks like in x86.

 # XlogicX Notes Below #
 I forked this project because I was intrigued that someone wrote a boot sector game in c instead of assembly.
-I wanted to disasemble the compiled game and see how the code was generated (snake.asm).
+I wanted to dissemble the compiled game and see how the code was generated (snake.asm).
 I think this was of interest of the original author as well; they did the project in c as an educational process to learn more about how it gets compiled.

 My next goal after getting some assembly that I could actually assemble with nasm (not trivial actually) was to see if there was any of it that could be optimized (snake2.asm).
-I said the first part isn't trivial not just becuase of some objdump syntax that needed to be converted, but that there is also an implicit data area of the game that is instead disasembled into instructions.
+I said the first part isn't trivial not just because of some objdump syntax that needed to be converted, but that there is also an implicit data area of the game that is instead dissembled into instructions.

 It turns out that there were MASSIVE opportunities for optimization.
 In this process, my main goal was to try to stay true to the original games design and algorithms, this is because the goal was to optimize what the compiler did, not the author.
 I made one exception to the gameover sequence, instead of shutting the whole computer down after losing, I just reset it instead (this is a common design choice with us boot sector game programmers).

 Before getting into the details, let's talk about the numbers.
 A boot sector game is a 512 byte image; it can be no larger.
 The original game compiles to 468 bytes, which isn't terrible, as it gives plenty of room to spare.
 That said, with some mostly simple optimizations, I was able to get it down to 290 bytes (shaving off 178 bytes of crap).
-This means that nearly 40% of the program that c created was unessesary garbage.
+This means that nearly 40% of the program that c created was unnecessary garbage.
 Quite a claim.

 ## Optimizations ##